Bichon Frise VS Shih Tzu

 Health and Lifespan

 The Bichon Frise typically lives 14–15 years, while the Shih Tzu has a lifespan of 10–18 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Patellar Luxation for the Bichon Frise and Brachycephalic Airway Syndrome for the Shih Tzu.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Bichon Frises typically range from $1000 to $2000, while Shih Tzus cost $800 to $1500.
-Ongoing monthly costs are approximately $98 for the Bichon Frise and $95 for the Shih Tzu.
+Bichon Frises typically range from $1000 to $2000, while Shih Tzus cost $800 to $1500.
+Monthly costs are approximately $108 for the Bichon Frise and $91 for the Shih Tzu, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance

-Grooming needs differ between these breeds, with the Bichon Frise rating 1/5 and the Shih Tzu rating 5/5.
-Shedding levels are 3/5 for the Bichon Frise and 5/5 for the Shih Tzu.
-The Bichon Frise is hypoallergenic, which may be important for allergy sufferers.
+Grooming needs: Bichon Frise 5/5, Shih Tzu 5/5.
+Shedding: 1/5 vs. 1/5.
+The Bichon Frise is hypoallergenic, which may matter for allergy sufferers.
 The Shih Tzu is hypoallergenic.

 Living Situation

-For apartment dwellers, the Bichon Frise rates 3/5 for apartment friendliness while the Shih Tzu scores 3/5.
-Exercise requirements are 5/5 for the Bichon Frise and 3/5 for the Shih Tzu.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Bichon Frise 5/5, Shih Tzu 5/5.
+Exercise requirements: 3/5 vs. 2/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict

-Both the Bichon Frise and Shih Tzu are exceptional breeds that can bring joy and companionship to the right home.
-The best choice depends on your specific lifestyle, living situation, and preferences.
+Both the Bichon Frise and Shih Tzu are exceptional breeds for the right home.
+The best choice depends on your lifestyle, living situation, and preferences.

 Size and Physical Differences